-As the Development Associate at Fuse, Ciara maintains our databases and manages our monthly and small-to-mid level donors to keep them engaged and empowered.
+As the Development and Events Associate at Fuse, Ciara maintains our databases and manages our monthly and small-to-mid level donors to keep them engaged and empowered.
 Originally from Denver, Colorado, Ciara graduated from the University of Colorado, Boulder in 2021 with a B.A. in International Affairs.
 She also completed an independent study program in Buenos Aires, Argentina that focused on social movements and human rights in the region.
 Prior to joining Fuse, Ciara worked at the Friendship Circle of Washington - a local non profit that provides support, resources, and inclusive programming to families, children, and teens with special needs.
 In her free time, you can find Ciara knitting a sweater or hat, paddle boarding on Lake Union, and hiking whenever it’s not too rainy.

 Collin Jergens he/him/his

 National Progressive Voters Guide Director

 Collin leads Fuse's earned media, social media, and email programs, as well as the Progressive Voters Guide.
 Collin has a B.A. in International Studies from Johns Hopkins University and an M.A. in Communications, Culture, and Technology from Georgetown University.
 Prior to joining Fuse in 2010, Collin worked at a startup technology company in Washington, D.C. before hitting the road to work as a field organizer for the presidential campaign of then Senator Barack Obama.
 Collin loves spreadsheets, statistical significance, and A/B testing most things in life.